dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 composer require apache-pack
 ```

-In order for Heroku to know what NPM packages to include on your new space, you need to specify which build packs to use.
+In order for Heroku to know what NPM packages to include in your new space, you need to specify which build packs to use.
 Note that Node.js is required to run `yarn` to build the styling of the blog.

 ```bash
 heroku buildpacks:add heroku/nodejs